danisla/dockerfiles/subsonic/README.md

 ### SUBSONIC_UID

 The UID of the container's `subsonic` user.
 This user is created at runtime with the UID you provide to keep the writes to your music directory done within the container in sync with your host filesystem.
 The default UID is `1000`.

+### SUBSONIC_GID

+The GID of the container's `subsonic` user.
+Thi group is created at runtime with the GID you provide to keep the writes to your music directory done within the container in sync with your host filesystem.
+The default GID is `1000`.

 ### SUBSONIC_CONTEXT_PATH